robzr/short_bus/README.md

 Simple multi-threaded nanoservice/SOA (Service Oriented Architecture) framework for Ruby apps.

 ## What is a nanoservice?
 Hyperbole.
 If a microservice uses language independent messaging and stand-alone services, then a nanoservice is an order of magnitude simpler.
+In it's simplest form, a nanoservice is simply a thread launched in response to a subscribed event.

 ## So what does it do?
 Makes it simple to write multi-threaded, event-driven Ruby apps with an internal Service Oriented Architecture.
 Nanoservice has no dependencies outside of the Ruby Core & Standard Libraries, and should work with JRuby.